 Playing a greeting in an app (iOS)

-In a typical dialog flow, the user gives commands to the AI assistant and the AI assistant replies to the user.
-If necessary, you can let the AI assistant start the dialog.
-For example, the AI assistant can welcome the user and say a few words about the app and its capabilities.
+In a typical dialog flow, the user gives commands to the AI agent and the AI agent replies to the user.
+If necessary, you can let the AI agent start the dialog.
+For example, the AI agent can welcome the user and say a few words about the app and its capabilities.

 What you will learn